 You might not know it by name, but Stoke Park Estate is the one with the big yellow castle (Dower House) that is visible from the M32 on the way into Bristol.
-Despite the proximity of the busy road, the estate’s vast open space, views across the city and little lake, make for a lovely walk, especially in the sunshine.
+Despite the proximity of the busy road, the estate’s vast open space, views across the city and little lake, make for a lovely pram friendly walks, especially in the sunshine.

 For more information and a map, click here.

 Snuff Mills gets its name from the old mill onsite which was once used to grind corn, and whose waterwheel can still be seen churning water today.
 This is a lovely pram friendly woodland walk which follows the River Frome through a beautiful rocky valley with lots of wildlife to spot.
 Rumour has it otters have returned to the river here, and you’ll often see nature enthusiasts out with their camera trying to glimpse kingfishers, cormorants, foxes, herons, bats, owls and deer.
 It’s hard to believe you’re in the middle of a city here.